tycrek/degoogle/README.md

 - Did you read the [wiki](https://old.reddit.com/r/privacy/wiki/index) yet?
 Go do that.

 # The lighter side
 All that reading got you tired out?
 Or super interested in nerdy stuff?
-Awesome, now go watch/listen/look at these.
+Awesome, now go check out these.
 - Movies and TV I recommend:
   - *Snowden (2016)* - Based on the true story of Edward Snowden, the CIA/NSA/etc whistleblower.
 I've seen it about 30 times.
 Directed by Oliver Stone.
   - *Deep Web (2015)* - Documentary (narrated by Keanu Reeves) about Ross Ulbricht aka.
 Dread Pirate Roberts and the infamous "Silk Road" dark market.
 Directed by Alex Winter.